kd7tck/swissarmyNES/DESIGN.md

 This document outlines the step-by-step path to achieving that vision, broken down into distinct, testable phases.

 ---
+Before starting Read AGENTS.MD and adhrere to it in a strict manner.

 ## Phase 1: Foundation & Roadmap (Completed)
 **Goal:** Establish the long-term vision and ensure the project structure is ready for expansion.